lawrence615/uber-clone-challenge/readme.md

 ## Uber Clone Challenge
 This is a React Native app built using TailwindCSS and a number of Google Maps API to simulate how an Uber app works.

-The design has been done using TailwindCSS, which is very friendly, and Google Maps API:
+The design has been done using TailwindCSS, which is very friendly, and Google Maps API for the mappiing, estimation of distances e.t.c:
 - Directions API - directions from A - B
 - Distance Matrix API - mileage calculations
 - Places API